 Restricted cash includes amounts deposited in commercial bank time deposits and money market accounts to collateralize the Company's deposit obligations.
-The Company considers restricted cash related to obligations classified as current liabilities to be current assets and restricted cash related to obligations classified as long-term liabilities as noncurrent assets.
+The Company considers restricted cash related to obligations classified as current liabilities as noncurrent assets.
 At December 31, 2019 and 2018, the Company had \$0.8 million and \$0.2 million, respectively, in restricted cash, primarily related to collateralization required pursuant to a lease agreement and the restricted cash account required under the Company's health insurance plan.
 The restricted cash balance is classified as a current asset in the consolidated balance sheets.